Robobc/Incident-Management-supported-by-LLMs/README.md

 - Python 3.x
 - Jupyter Notebook
-- OpenAI API key
+- AWS tokens
 - Required Python libraries (listed in the notebook)

 ## Usage

 1. Clone this repository
 2. Install the required dependencies
-3. Set up your OpenAI API key
-4. Open and run the Jupyter notebook
+3. Open and run the Jupyter notebook

-## Note

-This notebook is for demonstration purposes and may require modifications for production use.
-Ensure compliance with OpenAI's usage policies and your organization's data handling guidelines.

 ## Contributing